-Ben Szaiewicz Snaun Rostad
+Ben Szalewicz Shaun Rostad

 Salem State University Porter Khouw Consulting

 Associate Vice President for Capital Planning and Business Affairs Director of MAS

 Email: bszalewicz@salemstate.edu Tel: 978-542-6120 SRostad@porterkhouwconsulting.com Tel: 410-451-3617

 Date Bid Document Received:

 Will you be Bidding on this requirement: (yes) (no)

 If not, why?

 Person responsible for this Bid:

-This is the person in your organization who is to receive any adde University answers.) nda (changes, additions, deletions and Salem State
+This is the person in your organization who is to receive any adde University answers.) enda (changes, additions, deletions and Salem State

 Complete address for this person:

 Address 1:

 Address 2:

 Phone: ()

-FAX: ()
+Email: ()

-List the names and titles of the individuals (up to four) who will attend t the RFP document review meeting.
+List the names and titles of the individuals (up to four) who will particip pate in the RFP pre-bid conference call.

 1

 2

 3

 4.